 Mechanisms of Brain Photobiomodulation

 “Low-energy photon irradiation in the near-IR spectral range with low-energy lasers or LEDs positively modulates various important biological processes in cell culture and animal models.
 Photobiomodulation is applied clinically in the treatment of soft tissue injuries and accelerated wound healing.
 The mechanism of photobiomodulation by red to near-IR light at the cellular level has been ascribed by research institutions to the activation of cellular mitochondrial respiratory chain components, resulting in a signaling cascade that promotes cellular proliferation and cytoprotection.

 Research indicates that cytochrome c oxidase is a key photo-acceptor of irradiation in the far-red to near-IR spectral range.
-Cytochrome c oxidase is an integral membrane protein that contains multiple redox active metal centers and has a strong absorbency in the far-red to near-IR spectral range detectable in-vivo by near-IR spectroscopy.
+Cytochrome c oxidase is an integral membrane protein that contains multiple redox active metal centers.
+Additionally, it has a strong absorbency in the far-red to near-IR spectral range detectable in-vivo by near-IR spectroscopy.

 Additionally, photobiomodulation increases the rate of electron transfer in purified cytochrome oxidase, increasing mitochondrial respiration and ATP synthesis in isolated mitochondria, and up-regulating cytochrome oxidase activity in cultured neuronal cells – leading to neuroprotective effects and neuronal function.

 In addition to increased oxidative metabolism, red to near-IR light stimulation of mitochondrial electron transfer is known to increase the generation of reactive oxygen species (ROS).
 ROS functions as signaling molecules, providing communication between mitochondria and the nucleus.”

 – Proc Natl Acad Sci U S A. 2003 Mar 18; 100(6): 3439–3444.

 It is important to note that neurons contain mitochondria.